MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-premium-connect-tools.md

 ### Unsupported datasets

-The following datasets are not accessible by the XMLA endpoint.
-These datasets will not appear under the workspace in SSMS or in other tools:
+The following datasets aren't accessible by the XMLA endpoint.
+These datasets won't appear under the workspace in SSMS or in other tools:

 - Datasets based on a live connection to an Azure Analysis Services or SQL Server Analysis Services model.
 - Datasets based on a live connection to a Power BI dataset in another workspace.
 To learn more, see [Intro to datasets across workspaces](../connect-data/service-datasets-across-workspaces.md).